 - An onsite HousingFirst office to support tenants

 - Durable, high-quality materials used in public spaces (including furniture, surface materials, lighting, and landscaping) to reflect the history and character of the area

-- Improved pedestrian connectivity through the site
+- Improved pedestrian connectivity through the sites.

 In 2011, Darebin Council commenced a review of land use and built form controls along St Georges Road and in 2013 prepared the St Georges Road Urban Design Framework.
-The council then prepared Planning Scheme Amendment C136, which changed the town planning controls for both Preston sites.
+The Council then prepared Planning Scheme Amendment C136, which changed the town planning controls for both Preston sites.